 Rally King SP

-After winning last year's World Rally Tour Holland Mackray has entered once again.
-This time though, he has Larry T. Bird and Inokichi Cup Chicken Noodles on his side.
+After winning last year's World Rally Tour, Holland Mackray has entered once again.
+But this time, he has Larry T. Bird and Inokichi Cup o' Chicken Noodle on his side.

 Gameplay in Rally King SP is identical to its predecessor.
 The mechanics have not changed, nor have the high-level course designs.
 However, there are certain jumps and obstacles in places where they weren't in the previous game, and coloring is altered: For example, the desert level is blue instead of yellow.
 Another noticeable difference is the addition of GameFan and Inokichi advertisements between tracks.